AiArt-Gao/SAGE/README.md

 ```

 ### Finetune
 In this section, you need to check file ```curriculum_finetune.py``` to make sure your data path is right.
-We are considering to release our APDs, please wait for days.
 And you need to see line 208 of script ```./generators/refinegan.py``` to unpack the comment, using u-net in finetune stage.
 ```
 python finetune.py --curriculum CelebA --output_dir [your path] --load_dir [your pretrained ckpt path] --set_step 50000